OpenNebula/docs/source/deployment/references/oned_conf.rst

 - **DS_MIGRATE**: set to YES if system datastore migrations are allowed for this TM.
 Only useful for system datastore TMs.

 - **ALLOW_ORPHANS**: Whether snapshots can live without parents.
-It allows three values YES, NO and MIXED.
-The last mode, MIXED, allow creating orphan snapshots, but taking into account some dependencies which can appear after a revert snapshot action on Ceph datastores.
+It allows three values: YES, NO and MIXED.
+The last mode, MIXED, allows creating orphan snapshots, but taking into account some dependencies which can appear after a revert snapshot action on Ceph datastores.

 Sample configuration: